Machine Tool Technology

 Skills for Machine Tool Tech Majors

-machine tool tech majors are found most commonly in careers in which the following skills are important:
+A major in machine tool tech prepares you for careers in which the following skill-sets are crucial:

 - Operation Monitoring - Watching gauges, dials, or other indicators to make sure a machine is working properly.